sonyarianto/twitter-bot/README.md

 twitter-bot
 ===========

 This project 'twitter-bot' is an easy sample of creating a Twitter bot for your info service.
-This project is based on PHP.
+This sample project is based on PHP.

 Imagine you have a blog or news database and you want to publish your blog/news to your Twitter followers.